Samuel Awuku: Personal life

-Awuku is married to Mary Anane, with three daughters.
+Awuku is married to Mary Anane Awuku, with three daughters.

 Political career

 While at the University of Ghana, Awuku was a political community member, once contesting for the presidency of the Student Representative Council.
 From 2011 to 2013, he worked at the Communications Directorate of the New Patriotic Party, assisting then Director of Communications, Nana Akomea, before his election as National Youth Organiser in April 2014.

 During 2012 Election Petition hearing at the Supreme Court of Ghana, Awuku was charged with contempt of the highest court of the land.
 He was pardoned after pleading guilty and showing remorse.

 As National Youth Organiser, Awuku played a vital role in mobilizing the youth leading to NPP's victory in the 2016 Ghanaian general election.

-In 2016, Awuku was number five among fifty most Influential Young Ghanaians ranking.
+In 2016, Awuku was number five among the fifty most influential young Ghanaians.

 Other roles

-He is a Director at the Brain Hill International School and was a Director of Strategy and Innovation at the April–June Company Limited in Accra until 2021.
+He is a director at the Brain Hill International School and was a Director of Strategy and Innovation at the April–June Company Limited in Accra until 2021.
 He has been on the Board of the Accra City Hotel since 2017.
-He has been the Vice Chairman of the International Young Democrats Union (IYDU) for three terms.
+He has been the vice chairman of the International Young Democrats Union (IYDU) for three terms.
 It is an international association of the youth wings of conservative parties worldwide.